2015 Tanzanian general election: Reactions

 Second-placed candidate Edward Lowassa called for a recount, citing irregularities.
 In response to the National Electoral Commission's (NEC) plan to reveal the winner of the presidential race on 29 October, Lowassa called for the cancellation of the announcement.
 "We demand that NEC should do a verification of the results and recount the votes."
 However, the NEC and CCM dismissed allegations of rigging, with NEC Chairman Damian Labuva, stating "Claims of vote rigging highly misleading it is not true at all."

 Allegations of misconduct

 In Zanzibar, the local election commission stated that there had been "gross violations," and that the election had been annulled.
+Then-Chairman of the Zanzibari Electoral Commission Jecha Salim Jecha described physical fights that had broken out between rival electoral commissioners in its aftermath, and criticized the extreme partisanship that characterized their ranks.
+He claimed that the number of votes cast was more than the number of registered voters, particularly on the island of Pemba.
+Party agents were supposedly ejected from polling stations there as well.

-A member of Civic United Front (CUF) said that annulling the result was a ploy to re-run the election it has won.
-CCM also alleged there were violations in at least four parliamentary constituencies it had lost and that it would go to court to contest the result, but added that the "elections were free and fair" and that voting reflected the will of the people.
+A member of Civic United Front (CUF) said that annulling the result was a ploy to re-run the election it had won.
+CCM alleged there were violations in at least four parliamentary constituencies it had lost and that it would go to court to contest the result, but added that the "elections were free and fair" and that voting reflected the will of the people.
 In ensuing protests in Zanzibar, several people were arrested.
 The annulled Zanzibar poll did not affect this overall outcome.